NCAA March Madness (TV program): 2016–2019

-With CBS Sports unveiling a new graphics package at Super Bowl 50 in February 2016, a new graphics package was unveiled.
-This time, the networks all used CBS’s graphics.
+With CBS Sports unveiling a new branding look at Super Bowl 50 in February 2016, a new graphics package was unveiled.
+This time, the networks all used CBS's graphics.
 Despite this being the first year that the Final Four and National Championship aired on TBS (as part of an every-other-year arrangement), the 2016 CBS graphics are now used for all games, including those on TBS, TNT and truTV.
 However, the games use a slightly different version of the scoreboard that has the network logo in the middle, and in black, as opposed to the usual white logo on the left.
 For TBS/TNT/truTV games, the network logo simply replaces the CBS eye logo.

 This tournament version of the scoreboard is anchored to the edges of the screen with shadows, which light up in team colors after a made basket, an effect not seen on CBS's graphics anywhere else.
 NBA on TNT and Major League Baseball on TBS also used this graphic package.

 In 2018, CBS and Turner modified their logo for March Madness, by changing it to the logo introduced by the NCAA in 2016.
 However, despite the logo change, the in-game graphics remained unchanged.

 2021–present

-Following CBS Sports’ rebranding during the week of Super Bowl LV, as part of CBS' unified branding, CBS and WarnerMedia unveiled a new in-game graphics package for the tournament during the Selection Show.
+Following CBS Sports' rebranding during the week of Super Bowl LV, as part of CBS' unified branding, CBS and WarnerMedia unveiled a new in-game graphics package for the tournament during the Selection Show.
 However, despite the graphics change, the logo, which was introduced in 2018, remains unchanged.

-The tournament version of this scoreboard uses a similar layout of CBS’s regular season graphics, with the CBS, TBS, TNT and truTV logos on the left side of the score bar, and an extra bar being added to the end displaying what round and which region each game is in (e.g. NCAA West 1st Round).
+The tournament version of this scoreboard uses a similar layout of CBS's regular season graphics, with the CBS, TBS, TNT and truTV logos on the left side of the score bar, and an extra bar being added to the end displaying what round and which region each game is in (e.g. NCAA West 1st Round).

+For the 2025 NCAA tournament, the windows scoreboard time and slots have changed, with the usual NCAA logo replaced with the NCAA March Madness logo that was presented in 2016 overlaying on the right side with no backing at all (except for the logo sponsors that’ll still have backings), with the lines for each window slot are now blue instead of white.
+Despite the change, the scoreboard in-game graphics layout with the logos on the left side which took effect in 2021, remains unchanged.